diamond-org/flask-diamond/docs/administration.rst

 Extending the CRUD
 ------------------

 Flask-Admin makes it pretty easy to add custom functionality through `Python class inheritance <https://docs.python.org/2/tutorial/classes.html>`_ [#f1]_.
-In the :doc:`Model documentation <models>`, the Person Model provides a birthday() method that causes the person to become one year older.
-The following sections demonstrate how to expose the birthday method and create a user interface widget for calling that method.
+In the :doc:`Model documentation <models>`, the Planet Model provides a ``bombard()`` method that sends an asteroid at a planet.
+The following sections demonstrate how to expose the ``bombard()`` method and create a user interface widget for calling that method.

 Exposing a new View
 ^^^^^^^^^^^^^^^^^^^

 In addition to the basic CRUD views, new views can be created for doing other things with Models.
-Since the Person class has been extended with a birthday() method, the following example enables the method to be called through the Controller.
+Since the Planet class has been extended with a bombard() method, let's create a URL endpoint to send an asteroid at a planet.

 .. code-block:: python

+    from flask_diamond import Diamond
+    from flask_diamond.administration import AdminModelView
-    from flask.ext.admin import expose
+    from flask_admin import expose
+    from .models import User, Role, Planet

-    class PersonModelView(AdminModelView):
+    class PlanetModelView(AdminModelView):
-        @expose('/birthday/<person_id>')
+        @expose('/bombard/<planet_id>')
-        def birthday(self, person_id):
+        def bombard(self, planet_id):
-            the_person = models.Person.get(person_id)
+            the_planet = models.Planet.get(planet_id)
-            the_person.birthday()
+            the_planet.bombard(mass=10.0)
             return flask.redirect(flask.url_for('.list_view'))

     class my_diamond_app(Diamond):
-        def administration(self):
+        def init_administration(self):
-            admin = super(my_diamond_app, self).administration()
+            admin = self.super("administration", user=User, role=Role)
-            admin.add_view(PersonModelView(
-                models.Person,
+            admin.add_view(PlanetModelView(
+                models.Planet,
                 db.session,
-                name="Person",
-                category="Models")
+                name="Planet",
+                category="Admin")
             )

 Adding a Widget
 ^^^^^^^^^^^^^^^

 One simple way to add functionality to the user interface is to use Flask-Admin's formatters to make a field into an interactive widget.
-This basic pattern is demonstrated by formatting Person.age with a "birthday" button:
+This basic pattern is demonstrated by formatting Planet.mass with a "bombard" button:

 .. code-block:: python

     import jinja2
+    from flask_diamond import Diamond
+    from flask_diamond.administration import AdminModelView
+    from flask_admin import expose
+    from .models import User, Role, Planet

-    class PersonModelView(AdminModelView):
+    class PlanetModelView(AdminModelView):
-        def age_formatter(self, context, model, name):
+        def mass_formatter(self, context, model, name):
-            age_widget_template = "{0} <a href='{1}'>birthday!</a>"
+            mass_widget_template = "{0} <a href='{1}'>bombard!</a>"
-            age_widget = age_widget_template.format(
+            mass_widget = mass_widget_template.format(
                 model.age,
-                flask.url_for(".birthday", person_id=model.id)
+                flask.url_for(".bombard", planet_id=model.id)
             )
-            return jinja2.Markup(age_widget)
+            return jinja2.Markup(mass_widget)

         column_formatters = {
-            "age": age_formatter,
+            "age": mass_formatter,
         }

-When these two *PersonModelView* examples are combined, the result is a user interface that can model a Person's birthday when a link is clicked.
+When these two *PlanetModelView* examples are combined, the result is a user interface that can bombard a planet with asteroids when clicked.

 ModelView Example
 ^^^^^^^^^^^^^^^^^